thejoshwolfe/poaf/README.md

 The recommended threshold for general purpose archives is 1MiB.

-Note that in some cases, all the Data Region structures together comprise 0 bytes of data, but the Data Region must still be compressed if Compression is enabled.
+Note that in some cases, all the Data Region structures together comprise 0 bytes of data, but the Data Region must still be compressed.

-If Streaming is enabled, the Data Region contains the following struct for each item:
+If streaming metadata is enabled, the Data Region contains the following struct for each item:
 ```
 struct StreamingItem = {
     // StreamingHeader: